-- All applicable State or (Provincial in Canada) laws and local laws regarding the towing operation B must be obeyed. - It is necessary to use proper towing equipment to avoid possible damage to the vehicle during towing operation.
-Towing is in accordance with Towing Procedure Manual at dealer. - Always attach safety chains before towing. - When towing, make sure that the transmission, axles, steering system and power train are in good order.
-If any unit is damaged, dollies must be used. - Never tow an automatic transmission model with the rear wheels or four wheels on the ground (forward or backward).
+- All applicable state or Provincial (in Canada) laws and local laws regarding the towing operation must be obeyed. - It is necessary to use proper towing equipment to avoid possible damage to the vehicle during towing operation.
+Towing is in accordance with Towing Procedure Manual at dealer. - Always attach safety chains before towing. - When towing, make sure that the transmission, steering system and power train are in good order.
+If any unit is damaged, dollies must be used. - Never tow an automatic transmission model from the rear (that is backward) with four wheels on the ground.
 This may cause serious and expensive damage to the transmission.

-INFINITI recommends that the vehicle be towed with the driving (rear) wheels off the ground or place the vehicle on a flat bed truck as illustrated.
+INFINITI recommends that the vehicle be towed with the driving (rear) wheels off the ground as illustrated.

-When towing the vehicle with the front wheels on the ground (If a towing dollies does not be used), turn the ignition key to the OFF position, and secure the steering wheel in the straightahead position with a rope or similar device.
+When towing models with the front wheels on the ground (If a towing dollies does not be used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
 Never place the ignition key in the LOCK position.
 This will result in damage to the steering lock mechanism.